Finding the dimension of a non-empty orthogonal array polytope: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:ANOVA}, we review the theory of analysis of variance (ANOVA) by using representation theory~\cite{Diaconis1988}.
-In Section~\ref{sec:J}, we introduce the concept of the $J$-characteristics of an array and provide a set of necessary and sufficient constraints for an array to be an orthogonal array based on its $J$-characteristics.
-Moreover, we prove that certain constraints must be satisfied by the $J$-characteristics of orthogonal arrays.
-In Section~\ref{sec:dim2}, by using Schurian association schemes we determine the decomposition of $\mathbb{R}^{\X}$ into irreducible representations under the action of the largest known subgroup of $G^{\text{LD(\ref{ilp:BF}})}$.
-In Section~\ref{sec:dim}, we use representation theory, ANOVA, and the results of Section~\ref{sec:dim2} to show that the symmetries of $P^{(k,s,\lambda)}_{ n;I}$ drastically decrease the number of all possible values of dim($P^{(k,s,\lambda)}_{ n;I}$).
-By using the $J$-characteristics, we also determine the corresponding sets of linear equality constraints that can be satisfied by all the points in $P^{(k,s)}_{n;I}$.
-These are the only linear equality constraints up to equivalence that can be implied by the integrality constraints of ILD~(\ref{ilp:BF}).
+In Section~\ref{sec:J}, we introduce the concept of the $J$-characteristics of an array, and provide a set of necessary and sufficient constraints for an array to be an OA based on its $J$-characteristics.
+Moreover, we prove that certain constraints must be satisfied by the $J$-characteristics of OAs.
+In Section~\ref{sec:dim2}, we determine the decomposition of $\mathbb{Q}^{\X}$ into irreducible subrepresentations under the action of the largest known subgroup of $G^{\text{LD(\ref{ilp:BF}})}$.
+In Section~\ref{sec:dim}, we use representation theory, ANOVA, and the results of Section~\ref{sec:dim2} to show that the symmetries of $P^{(k,s,\lambda)}_{ n;I}$ drastically decrease the number of possible values of dim($P^{(k,s,\lambda)}_{ n;I}$).
+By using the $J$-characteristics, we also determine the corresponding sets of linear equality constraints that can potentially be satisfied by all the points in $P^{(k,s,\lambda)}_{n;I}$.
+These are the only linear equality constraints up to equivalence that can potentially be implied by the integrality constraints of ILD~(\ref{ilp:BF}).
 Our results imply all the values of dim($P^{(k,s)}_{n;I})$ in Table~\ref{tab:PnI}.
-Moreover, we find additional restrictions on dim($P^{(k,s,\lambda)}_{n;I})$ and larger sets of corresponding linear equality constraints for the $n=2$ and even $s$ cases that posses symmetries that do not necessarily exist in the $3\leq n$ or odd $s$ cases.
+Moreover, we find additional restrictions on dim($P^{(k,s,\lambda)}_{n;I})$ and larger sets of corresponding linear equality constraints for the $n=2$ and even $s$ cases that possess symmetries that do not necessarily exist in the $3\leq n$ or odd $s$ cases.
 These sets of linear equality constraints are obtained by taking the union of the sets of linear equality constraints obtained for the general case.
-Again, these are the only linear equality constraints up to equivalence that can be implied by the integrality constraints of ILD~(\ref{ilp:BF}).
-In Section~\ref{sec:generalization}, we develop our theoretical results into two methods for narrowing the possible values for the dimension of the convex hull of all feasible points of a general ILD with a given subgroup $H$ of its symmetry group.
-We also describe a method for generating the corresponding sets of zero right hand side linear equality constraints associated with $H$.
-These are the only zero right hand side linear equality constraints associated with $H$ up to equivalence that can be implied by the integrality constraints of the ILD.
-In Section~\ref{sec:Discussion}, we summarize the main findings of the paper and propose two open problems for future research that stem from the Section~\ref{sec:generalization} methods.
+Again, these are the only linear equality constraints up to equivalence that can potentially be implied by the integrality constraints of ILD~(\ref{ilp:BF}).
+In Section~\ref{sec:generalization}, we discuss how representation theory can be used to decrease the number of possible values of the dimension of the convex hull of all feasible points of a general ILD with a given subgroup $H$ of its symmetry group.
+We also discuss how to generate the corresponding sets of zero right hand side linear equality constraints associated with $H$.
+These are the only zero right hand side linear equality constraints associated with $H$ up to equivalence that can potentially be implied by the integrality constraints of the ILD.
+Finally we summarize the main findings of the paper, and emphasize an open problem in representation theory that stems from Theorem~\ref{thm:nointeger} in Section~\ref{sec:generalization}.